wangqingjiang-ncwu/my-ccg/README.md

 # my-ccg
-Haskell implemented Chinese parser for Combinatory Categorial Grammar
+This is a Haskell implemented Chinese parser for Combinatory Categorial Grammar.